mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 work connected with a given subject generally takes
 2D days to complete after information is gathered.
 The Travellers may obtain information from various sources, with each valid source requiring an Average (8+) check to produce useful data.
 Only one set of useful data can be obtained from any given source, although multiple Travellers can try to obtain the same type of information.

-TRAVELLER

 Find useful rumours, folk tales, friend-of-a-friend stories and other vague but potentially useful information: